ec-europa/europa-component-library/docs/decisions/001-browsers.md

 todo:

-- depends on caniusedb-lite (most be kept up-to-date)
+- depends on caniuse-lite (most be kept up-to-date)
 - custom stats (per site?)
+- if based on custom stats, how to export stats from webanalytics?

 ## Consequences